lelou6666/nimbus-docs/phantom/arch.rst

 User Interfaces
 ===============

-We have two user interfaces: a REST API and a Web Application.
-The web application is effectively a user of the REST API; however, to provide some conveniences it also speaks directly to the clouds on which the user will be running VMs.
+We have two user interfaces: the Phantom Autoscale API and a Web Application.
+The web application is effectively a user of the Autoscale API; however, to provide some conveniences it also speaks directly to the clouds on which the user will be running VMs.
 The web application was created using the `Django <https://www.djangoproject.com/>`_ framework and is running inside a VM on FutureGrid's hotel cloud.
 The application is backed by a MySQL server.

-The REST API is a Python `WSGI <http://wsgi.readthedocs.org/en/latest/index.html>`_ application.
+The Autoscale API is a Python `WSGI <http://wsgi.readthedocs.org/en/latest/index.html>`_ application.
 It is run using the `cherrypy <http://www.cherrypy.org/>`_ framework inside a FutureGrid VM.
-The REST service requires no state to do its work.
+The Autoscale service requires no state to do its work.
 All of the state is contained inside other system components.
 This allows for horizontal scaling and high levels of replication.
 However, there is one exception to this.
 At the moment